devisscher/NextBlog/posts/006-my-first-next-post.md

 If you want more info about deployments and setting up Travis with [Now.sh](https://now.sh) check out this article: https://zeit.co/blog/now-json.

-## Some cool things to mention about Next
+## Some cool things to mention about Next and this site

 - By using a custom server configuration, you can serve static assets such as markdown posts.
 Shout out to [Syntax.fm](https://syntax.fm), this website is inspired by the techniques Wes and Scott used to parse and render markdown.
 - Each component and or folder containing a component within the pages directory will render a React component.